LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ![](img/s_00.png)

 **Project Design Purpose**: The objective of this cyber attack case study is to develop a workshop that demonstrates how a red team attacker can permanently compromise a people detection radar IoT device.
-The attack path is achieved through a series of attacks, including data deserialization attacks, web shell attacks, remote command and code execution, and Python library hijacking attacks.
+The attack path is achieved through a series of attacks, including traffic eavesdropping, data deserialization attacks, web shell attacks, remote command/code execution, and Python library hijacking attacks.
 This case study is intended for IoT and data security professional training, aiming to illustrate:

 1. How an attacker can use a Python pickle bomb to remote execute malicious program via an IoT device's data transmission interface or channel.
 2. How an attacker can bypass IoT user authorization through a web shell attack to access critical information.
 3. How an attacker can disrupt the protected (read-only) IoT firmware functions without modifying the firmware files through a Library Hijacking Attack.

-**Attacker Vector**: ` Deserialization Attacks`, `Remote Code Execution`,  `Library Hijacked Attacks`
+**Attacker Vector**: `Traffic Eavesdropping`, ` Deserialization Attacks`, `Remote Code Execution`,  `Library Hijacked Attacks`

 **Matched MIRTE-CWD**: `CWE-78`, `CWE-502`, `CWE-434` `CWE-319`

 **Mapped MITRE-ATT&CK-TTP**: `T1027`, `T1036`, `T1562.001`, `T1190`, `T1485`

-Important: All the attack techniques and program in this article is only for research purpose, please don't apply them on real world environment.
+Important: All the attack techniques and programs in this article are only for research purpose, please don't apply them on real world environment.

 ```
-# version:      v0.1.2
+# version:      v0.1.3
 # Created:     	July 08, 2024
 # Copyright:   	Copyright (c) 2024 LiuYuancheng
 # License:     	MIT License